sgomezmelo/Mechanical-Metamaterial-project/README.md

 ## FEM ##

 To simulate the mechanical compression, we solve the equations of linear elasticity using the Finite Element open software Fenics.
-The following
+The following packages are needed

+- Numpy
+- Fenics (dolfin) and ufl
+- Meshio

+The script takes as input the compressed microstructure in .msh format, and simulates compressions of 2um and 5um.